 The Stony Brook Reserve is a 930 acre site in Pennington, about 25 minutes from Trenton.
 It provides 10 miles of hiking trails, is home to Honey Brook Organic Farms, and supports one of largest and most active Nature Centers in NJ.
 All of this is organized by the Stony Brook/Millstone Watershed Association, which claims … Continue reading Water Reserves

 OK, I admit to loving dives.
 Especially ones like this where the sensibilities of the owner, even wacky ones, are plain to see.
 It reminds me of the places I used to eat growing up, from a time when most restaurants were owner operated, and McDonald’s were found only in California.
 In Manhattan, you might … Continue reading Squirreled Away

-Reggie Hallett, founder and head chef, is a man with a mission: “I am a firm believer that you should be able to have the option of great food while enjoying friends at a great local bar”.
-There’s plenty to suggest that he’s onto something: even on a Monday evening around 7, a time when … Continue reading Bar-B-Que Bar
+(Covid Update Dec 2021 – in business) Reggie Hallett, founder and head chef, is a man with a mission: “I am a firm believer that you should be able to have the option of great food while enjoying friends at a great local bar”.
+There’s plenty to suggest that he’s onto something: even on a … Continue reading Bar-B-Que Bar

 Diner food, diner prices, better quality.
 Just across the bridge in Morrisville: open 7 days for breakfast and lunch (7-3).